morgenman/Computer-Science/Operating Systems/Operating Systems.md

 * Allows us to 'be' in multiple places in the same program, so to speak

 ## Problems:
-When we take an interrupt, it happens between instructions, so we could loose one Interrupting between instruct
+When we take an interrupt, it happens between instructions, so we could loose one, leading to wrong values

+## Solution:
+### Shared MMU
+* Context in MMU is shared between threads
+* Has a thread control block
+* Don't need a process control block